dim4k/ha-tan-nantes/README.md

 2. Click **'Add Card'** (or the '+' icon).
 3. Search for and select the **'Tan Nantes'** card.
 4. The card will appear with a sample entity ID (`sensor.tan_next_commerce`).
 In the code editor, **update the `entity:` field** with the name of the sensor created for your stop (e.g., `sensor.tan_next_gare_de_l_etat`).

+## 📚 API

+This integration relies on the **Tan Open Data API**.
+You can find the official documentation here: [https://open.tan.fr/doc/openapi](https://open.tan.fr/doc/openapi)